Kisna28/Wifi_connection/README.md

 ## Features

 - **Turn On WiFi:** Easily toggle your device's WiFi on or off directly from the app.
 - **Location Permission:** Grant the necessary location permissions to enable WiFi Direct functionality.
 - **Discover Nearby Devices:** Initiate a scan to discover nearby WiFi Direct (P2P) devices in your vicinity.
 - **Device List:** View a list of discovered devices, showcasing relevant information.
 - **Connectivity:** Establish a connection with a chosen device from the list, enabling seamless communication.
+- **File Sharing Using FTP:** Share files quickly and efficiently using FTP, without the need for an internet connection.
+- **Receive Multiple Files:** Seamlessly receive multiple files from connected devices, ensuring fast and reliable transfers.

 ## Getting Started